Zusel/aqua-verifier-webextension/README.md

 ## Load extension to chrome
 Go to chrome://extensions and enable 'Developer Mode' on the upper right corner.
 Now you can load `dist` directory of our local extension, after you completed the build process.

+You can also load a pre-build version of the extension.

 ## Test
 `npx jest` or `npm run test`